RenWenshan/wenshan-compiler/README.md

 wenshan-compiler
 ================

-A compiler, written for fun
+A compiler, written in JavaScript, just for fun.